| Posted | Category | Question

 16 | 04/18/22 | Requirements |

 Is Wi-Fi allowed?
 The use of Wi-Fi for communications between components on the UAS itself is allowed but is not advised, because it may be susceptible to interference from other radio frequency (RF) sources.
 A wired approach for this type of communication may be more prudent.
-The use of Wi-Fi for any communications between the UAS and the ground station or the flight termination system is not allowed. |
+The use of Wi-Fi for any communications between the UAS and the ground station or the flight termination system is allowed. |

 17 | 04/18/22 | Contestant Teaming |